ShawnHenry/MovingAverage/README.md

  - Formula for sliding window and ring buffer

 This is a sliding window problem that can be resolved by a ring buffer which contains the sliding window of size N (last moving N elements) to save spaces.
-In the beginning, the sliding window head is incresed from 0 by 1 when an element is appended to the sliding window until the sliding window is full (sliding window head is N-1).
+In the beginning, the sliding window head is increased from 0 by 1 when an element is appended to the sliding window until the sliding window is full (sliding window head is N-1).
 After that, the sliding window head is still incremented by 1 and becomes N; since it is a ring buffer, the window head is actually going back to the index 0 by following the formula as follows:

 	currentHead = (previousHead + 1) % N